huaweicloud/terraform-provider-huaweicloud/docs/data-sources/as_groups.md

 * `ipv6_bandwidth_id` - The ID of the shared bandwidth of an IPv6 address.

-* `source_dest_check` - Whether processesing only traffic that is destined specifically for it.
+* `source_dest_check` - Whether processing only traffic that is destined specifically for it.

 <a name="security_group_object"></a>
 The `security_groups` block supports: